-4.5 Power Button
+4.6 Power Button

-The CAP1203 has a "power button" feature.
+The CAP1293 has a "power button" feature.
 In general, buttons are set for quick response to a touch, especially when buttons are used for number keypads.
 However, there are cases where a quick response is not desired, such as when accidentally brushing the power button causes a device to turn off or on unexpectedly.

-The power button feature allows a sensor input to be designated as the "power button" (see Section 5.25, "Power Button Register").
-The power button is configured so that a touch must be held on the button for a designated period of time before an interrupt is generated; different times can be selected for the Standby and the Active states (see Section 5.26, "Power Button Configuration Register").
+The power button feature allows a sensor input to be designated as the "power button" (see Section 5.26, "Power Button Register").
+The power button is configured so that a touch must be held on the button for a designated period of time before an interrupt is generated; different times can be selected for the Standby and the Active states (see Section 5.27, "Power Button Configuration Register").
 The feature can also be enabled / disabled for both states separately.

 APPLICATION NOTE: For the power button feature to work in the Standby and/or Active states, the sensor input must be enabled in the applicable state.
+If the power button feature is enabled for both Standby and Active and the COMBO bit is set, the Standby power button settings will be used.